My 5-step classroom planning process

 I would at this time also evaluate how well each of my students can achieve those standards.
 So, it is imperative that I know what the ‘typical’ student should be able to achieve, so I can set the assessments to measure the appropriate outcome.
 I will then review and select the relevant year-level content descriptions and elaborations to begin the final step in planning my classroom curriculum.

 Now it is time to make decisions about the content I will cover, the instructional strategies I will use, and the assessment tasks the students will produce to demonstrate their learning.
 This is where I come back to my chosen curriculum frameworks, as they will help me to differentiate my planning (I wrote a little more about that here) and help determine the final direction my classroom curriculum will take.

 Some final classroom planning notes

 Of course, these last 2 steps are not linear!
-I go back and forth between steps 4 and 5 as I plan for the term, semester, year.
+I go back and forth between steps 4 and 5 as I plan for the term, semester, and year.
 And there should be regular reviews, to adjust for changes in the classroom, student progress, and other events.
 And let me also hasten to add, my planning includes extensive discussions with my colleagues teaching in the same year level and those above and below!

 Finally, resources can also determine when I will be teaching certain content, particularly if I must share text sets with other classes!
-Having said that, one thing I tend not to do and that is let resources determine my curriculum planning choices.
-Ready availability of certain resources may influence the timing, but not what I teach.
+Having said that, one thing I tend not to do and is to let resources determine my curriculum planning choices.
+The ready availability of certain resources may influence the timing, but not what I teach.
 If I need to teach certain content, and the specific resources I had planned for become unavailable, then other resources will get utilised.
 It should always be about the learning outcomes!